-Given the plan's contribution allocation procedure, if all actuarial assumptions are met (including the assumption of the plan earning 6.90% on the actuarial value of assets), then the following outcomes are expected:
+Given the plan's contribution allocation procedure, if all actuarial assumptions are met (including the assumption of the plan earning 6.80% on the actuarial value of assets), then the following outcomes are expected:

 - 1. The employer normal cost as a percentage of pay is expected to remain level as a percentage of payroll. - 2.
-The unfunded liability will decrease in the dollar amount for 14 years. - 3.
+The unfunded liability will decrease as a dollar amount during the amortization period. - 3.
 The funded status of the plan will increase gradually towards a 100% funded ratio.

-This funding policy results in the expectation that the plan's assets will be able to fully pay for promised benefits through at least 2121 and a GASB single discount rate of 6.90%.
+This funding policy results in the expectation that the plan's assets will be able to fully pay for promised benefits through at least 2122 and a GASB single discount rate of 6.80%.
 The projections in this report are strictly for the purpose of determining the GASB single discount rate and are different from a funding projection for the ongoing plan.